apache/spark/docs/running-on-yarn.md

  <td><code>spark.executor.instances</code></td>
   <td><code>2</code></td>
   <td>
     The number of executors for static allocation.
 With <code>spark.dynamicAllocation.enabled</code>, the initial set of executors will be at least this large.
+Default value for static allocation is 2, whereas in dynamic allocation, is 0.
   </td>
 </tr>
 <tr>